ludwig-ai/ludwig/README.md

 It can be used by practitioners to quickly train and test deep learning models as well as by researchers to obtain strong baselines to compare against and have an experimentation setting that ensures comparability by performing standard data preprocessing and visualization.

 Ludwig provides a set of model architectures that can be combined together to create an end-to-end model for a given use case.
-As an analogy, if deep learning libraries provide the building blocks to make your building, Ludwig provides the buildings to make your city, and you can chose among the available buildings or add your own building to the set of available ones.
+As an analogy, if deep learning libraries provide the building blocks to make your building, Ludwig provides the buildings to make your city, and you can choose among the available buildings or add your own building to the set of available ones.

 The core design principles we baked into the toolbox are:
 - No coding required: no coding skills are required to train a model and use it for obtaining predictions.